socketry/async/guides/asynchronous-tasks/readme.md

 end
 ```

-If you're letting individual tasks held by a barrier raise unhandled exceptions, be sure to call ({ruby Async::Barrier#stop}) to stop the remaining tasks:
+Unless your tasks all rescue and suppresses `StandardError`-derived exceptions, be sure to call ({ruby Async::Barrier#stop}) to stop the remaining tasks:

 ```ruby
 barrier = Async::Barrier.new